GabDarkos/SeoulBikeData_Python_Coussin_Darcos/README.md

 ## Choice of the model

 The model with the best MSE was XGBoost.
-However, we encountered some problems of conversion that forced us to put final_features = false, which was risky.
+However, we encountered some problems of conversion that forced us to put validation_features = false, which was risky because you could enter any values and it would not be checked.
 Plus, there was a difference of only 1 between the best and second best MSEs.

-Hence, we chose the RandomForest model with a MSE of 45.044.
+Hence, we chose the RandomForest model with a MSE of 46.945.

 # 3. Flask